 Ready to try the developer-focused alternative?

-Super Productivity adds what Microsoft To Do leaves out: time tracking, developer integrations, Linux support, and full offline use.
+Super Productivity adds what Microsoft To Do leaves out: time tracking, developer integrations, API/plugin extension points, Linux support, and full offline use.

 Related resources